Ralph Nwosu: Career and political activities

 He also led the African Democratic Congress (ADC) to absorb The Coalition of Nigeria Movement (CNM) formed by former Nigerian President, Olusegun Obasanjo.

-In 2022, After the 48 hours of electricity blackout nationwide due to grid collapse, he condemned President Muhammadu Buhari’s ineptitude and lack of political will to ensure a constant power supply in the country.
+In 2022, After the 48 hours of electricity blackout nationwide due to grid collapse, he condemned President Muhammadu Buhari's ineptitude and lack of political will to ensure a constant power supply in the country.

+He owns and runs his award company, St. Flairs, a tech hub, Digital Oxygen hub ltd. amongst many other businesses.